elastic/connectors/docs/CONTRIBUTING.md

 ```

 Note that the framework calls `get_docs` with the parameter `filtering` being of type `Filter`, which is located in [byoc.py](../connectors/sources/mysql.py).
-The `Filter` class provides convenient methods to extract advanced rules from the filter and to check, whether advanced rules are present.
+The `Filter` class provides convenient methods to extract advanced rules from the filter and to check whether advanced rules are present.

 #### How to validate advanced rules